The Pros and Cons of Upzoning in Seattle

 A common misconception about preservationists stems from the largely degrading term, NIMBY, which is often used to describe this group from the urbanists’ side.
 NIMBY stands for “not in my backyard” which originates from the supposed hypocrisy that preservationists are OK with projects such as homeless encampments or upzoning, as long as it’s not in their neighborhood.

 However, preservationists have a much different view of their fight.
 While everyone seems to agree that the balance of supply and demand caused by Seattle’s growth is a bit out of hand, this group is adamant that all developers don’t have people’s best interest in mind.
 To them, a developer isn’t someone looking to transform the land into the highest and best use for everyone, but instead a way that squeezes out the most profits for their companies.

 To preservationists, development is often synonymous with displacement of the poor, gentrification, and a capitalist mindset focused only on growing profits.

 If solving Seattle’s housing supply problems was as simple as publishing an article, we would have everything figured out years ago.
 However, the challenge has much deeper roots than that and therefore isn’t easy to solve.

-In 2017, MHA was enacted in six various neighborhoods across Seattle, adding development capacity near such community assets as parks, public transit, and jobs.
+In 2017, MHA was enacted in six various neighborhoods across Seattle.
+It added development capacity near community assets like parks, public transit and jobs.
 The goal is to implement “less intensive changes in areas with higher risk of displacement, environmentally sensitive areas, and areas with fewer community assets” while focusing on neighborhoods without those major concerns.

 Of course, not everyone is excited about the new policy.
 However, to many, this is one step closer to increasing housing supply with as minimal displacement and interruption of neighborhood character in a city that needs answers to these problems.